andresbejarano/3DFlowVisualization/README.md

 </div>

 # 3D Flow Visualization
 A 3D flow visualization tool based on Runge-Kutta 4 (RK4) and Greedy Tiling for Streamsurface reconstruction.
+Developed using C++ and VTK.

 ## Instructions
 After executing the program a console window will open asking for different parameters for visualizing the vector field: